-In the spring of 1895, the Parliamentary Committee signed the contract with Zala and Schickedanz.
-Scheduled to be completed in seven years, the monument eventually took thirtyfour years to finish.
-It was a combination of two earlier concepts.
-On one hand, the rear part is an upgraded version of the early idea of two arched colonnades accentuated by piers at either end - with a king between each of the columns.
-On top of the gigantic Corinthian column at the centre of the monument, is a statue of Archangel Gabriel holding a cross and the Hungarian royal crown, on the base there are statues of the chieftains.
-This column first appeared in the plan presented to the Committee in October 1894.
-Allegorical groups of figures stood on top of the piers, and the pedestals below the statues of the kings were decorated with reliefs depicting scenes from their reigns.
-The colonnade behind the central column was also convenient because it allowed for figures to be presented as equals.
-The search for the sources of the final design - both stylistically and as a piece of urban architecture -, should look in two directions.
-The arched colonnade was a commonplace element in the architecture of 19th century parks, as it separates and connects parts of the scenery at the same time - for example in the park surrounding Versailles Palace.
+[17] The search for the sources of the final design - both stylistically and as a piece of urban architecture -, should look in two directions.
+The arched colonnade was a commonplace element in the architecture of 19th century parks, as it separates and connects parts of the scenery at the same time - the Park of Versailles can be considered a prominent ancestor for this.
 The delicate gates from the 1885 (industrial) exhibition in the Városliget belong to this category as well.
-So does the design for a statue commemorating Gyula Andrássy, accompanied by a colonnade, from 1890, which Schickedanz intended for the very same spot, but which was never realized.
-Official state memorials from the 19th century provide us with only formal parallels for the most part, as they do not typically express a national past and identity.
-Examples of this include a plan for the Vittorio Emmanuel memorial in Rome with colonnades by French architect P. H. Nénot, or the various versions of a memorial to Emperor William II in Berlin.
-In terms of content, the Musée Monuments Français in Paris should be mentioned here, as the garden sorrounding it is populated by statues to the great figures of French history.
-Other important parallels include the Grabhalle of the Germanisches Nationalmuseum in Nuremberg, the Ruhmeshalle of the Bavaria monument in Munich, or the Feldherrnhalle of the Vienna Arsenal, where statues of important figures of national history are displayed in a great hall.
-The Heldenplatz in Vienna, the idea of which originated from Gottfried Semper, also offers a good analogy for Hősök tere in Budapest, which features a national monument placed between two museum buildings.
-Monuments serving as the settings for federal ceremonies were also built in Berlin, Saint Petersburg and Milan.
-In accordance with the parliamentary decree, construction works began after the millennial celebrations, towards the end of 1896.
-By the end of 1897, the colonnade had been built, along with the statue of Archangel Gabriel.
+So does the design for a statue commemorating former prime minister Gyula Andrássy, accompanied by a colonnade, from 1890, which Schickedanz intended for the very same spot, but which was never realized.
+Official state memorials of the 19th century provide us with only formal parallels for the most part, as they do not typically express a national past and identity.
+Examples include a plan for the Vittorio Emmanuele memorial in Rome with colonnades by French architect P. H. Nénot, or the various versions of a memorial to emperor Wilhelm II in Berlin.
+In terms of content, the Musée des Monuments français in Paris (located in the convent of the Petits Augustins from 1795-1816) should be mentioned here, as the garden surrounding it was populated by statues of the great figures of French history.23 Other important parallels include the Ruhmeshalle linked to the Bavaria statue in Munich, or the Feldherrnhalle of the Vienna Arsenal, where statues of important figures of national history are displayed.24 The Heldenplatz in Vienna, the idea of which originated from Gottfried Semper, also offers a good analogy for Hősök tere in Budapest, which features a national monument placed between two museum buildings.
+Monuments serving as a setting for federal ceremonies were also built in Berlin, Saint Petersburg and Milan.25

+[18] In accordance with the parliamentary decree, construction works began after the millennial celebrations, towards the end of 1896.
+By the end of 1897, the colonnade had been built, along with the colossal column bearing the statue of Archangel Gabriel.
 In 1900, an iron rod was inserted inside the column to make it more stable.
-This led to the accidental breakage of two parts of the column.
-It was reconstructed in 1901, and by autumn of that year the statue of Archangel Gabriel was standing in its proper place, too.
-Thus, the architectural setting for the Monument was ready.
-The next phase was the creation of the sculptures to be placed around the column and in the colonnades.
-These were completed between 1905 and 1929 (fig. 7).
+This led to the accidental breakage of two